-The future of true local journalism in Longmont is bleak, and I’m committed to creating a news source that is truly Longmont-owned and operated.
-Our community deserves a publication that understands and prioritizes its unique needs.
+The future of true local journalism in Longmont is bleak, and I’m committed to creating an unbiased news source that is truly Longmont-owned and operated.
+Our community deserves a publication that understands and prioritizes us.

 The Longmont Times-Call is owned by one of the largest newspaper publishers in the United States, based in Denver, while interests in Puerto Rico own the Longmont Leader.
 While these publications employ talented local writers, editors, and photographers, the decision-making ultimately rests with those outside our community, often prioritizing profit over local interests.
 As a result, important stories may be overlooked in favor of content that generates more clicks.

 The Longmont Times-Call has become more of a Front Range publication rather than a dedicated Longmont newspaper.
 Though it retains the name “Longmont,” its operations are based in Boulder and overseen by a media group in Denver.
 It’s like producing a jar of salsa in New York City and labeling it fresh from Santa Fe—it’s not a true representation of the local flavor.